 My wish for years (okay a few decades) has been to write a cookbook, to have a gourmet kitchen and own every kitchen gadget known to man.
 The Genie has not emerged from the bottle yet and granted me those three wishes.
 Back when I was a teen I vividly remember attending cooking classes through our local electrical company and cooking with my Granny.
 Little did I know it that years later it would have such an impact on me.

 I call myself a certifiable Geek.
 I love all things Marvel, Lord of the Rings, Harry Potter, Star Wars, Sci-fi Fantasy, and I would rather read cookbooks.
 Just a kid at heart I guess.
-Don’t be surprised if a few of my posts have a bit of nerdness in them.
-Is that a word?
+Don’t be surprised if a few of my posts have a bit of nerdiness in them.

 I am blind in one eye due to a childhood accident at 5 years of age, but I function just fine seeing out of only one.
 It has no effect on my daily activities!
 I have lived this way for 45 years, so no biggie.
 And you can do the math for my age. (wink, wink, nudge, nudge.)

 The Name Behind the Blog.